 If you are keen to study MS in Biomedical Engineering in Europe, Ireland is definitely one of the best destinations.
 Ireland offers 2 years post-study work visa to students who pursue a Master’s degree in Ireland.
 The Irish education system is considered the 6th best education system in the world.
 Ireland is home to some of the best universities in the world like Trinity College Dublin, National University of Ireland Galway, University College Dublin, and University College Cork.

 Ireland offers 2 years post-study work visa to students who pursue a Master’s degree in Ireland.

-A lot of Master’s programs in Ireland are industry-focussed.
+A lot of Master’s programs in Ireland are industry-focused.
 You can find specialized courses like MS in Regulatory Affairs and MS in Bioprocess Engineering in Irish universities.
-Unlike the other EU countries, the Master’s program in Ireland is just one-year duration.
+Unlike the other EU countries, the Master’s program in Ireland is just a one-year duration.

 Germany has a very strong Medical Device manufacturing sector.
-A lot of German implant manufacturers operate in the B2B space.
-So, it is possible that you wouldn’t have heard of a lot of names.
+A lot of German implant manufacturers operate in the B2B space and manufacture implants for big MNCs.

-I knew a few students from the MS in Mechanical Engineering stream who took an elective of ‘Basic Medical Biology’ along with me and worked at the Institute for Medical Textiles as HiWi.
+I knew a few students from the MS in Mechanical Engineering stream who took an elective of ‘Basic Medical Biology’ along with me and worked at the Institute for Medical Textiles as Research Assistants.

-If you are an international student looking to pursue a Biomedical Engineering or a related postgraduate degree in Germany, I would recommend aiming for the German Universities of Excellence like TU Munich, RWTH Aachen, TU Dresden, and Heidelberg University.
+If you are interested to pursue Biomedical Engineering in Germany, I would recommend aiming for the German Universities of Excellence like TU Munich, RWTH Aachen, TU Dresden, and Heidelberg University.
 These universities are well funded and they have a huge international student community.